SOFIE-project/Provisioning-and-Discovery/README.md

 Figure 1: High Level Architecture of the Component

 The first functionality of the component is to provision the devices using meta-data provided by the SOFIE semantic represenation file.
 The process of provisioning involves enrolling a device into the system and getting each device configured to provide a required service and send data to the right place on the network.
 In the component, Provisioning interface goes through the meta-data and checks against the requirement before provisioning the device to the database.
 This also acts as the filter for either accepting or rejecting the newly discovered IoT resource.
-After enrolling the device, the interface provides for the configuration related information for the device to bring it to a working state, and also includes defining the desired state of the device.
+After enrolling the device, the provisioning interface provides  the configuration for the device to bring it to a working state with the deployed platform.

-The second functionality of the component is discovery of the new IoT resources.
-This component interface provides operations to perform a scan and discover open IoT devices nearby.
-It also provides an interface to discover devices published on the local (WLAN, etc.) network.
-The discovery interface lists newly discovered devices along with their related meta-data before enrolling them the system.
+The second functionality of the component is the discovery of the new IoT resources.
+The Bluetooth discovery interface provides operations to perform a BLE scan and discover open IoT devices nearby using Bluetooth.
+It also provides a LAN discovery interface to discover devices published on the local (WLAN, etc.) network.
+The interfaces list newly discovered devices along with their related meta-data before enrolling them the system.

 ![Internals](/imgs/usage.png)
 Figure 2: Usage of the Component